Two-block paths in oriented graphs of large semidegree: Introduction

 Note that Conjecture~\ref{conj:stein} becomes straightforward when the minimum semidegree bound is strengthened to $\delta^0(G) \ge k$, as a simple greedy embedding succeeds in all cases.
 However, the problem becomes significantly more challenging when working with weaker bounds.
 Thus, in the pursuit of proving Stein's conjecture, the study of certain orientations of the path offers a direction for further exploration.
 As noted above, Jackson's result~\cite{jackson} confirms Conjecture~\ref{conj:stein} for the case of directed paths.
 Moreover, Stein and Trujillo-Negrete~\cite{stein-trees} confirmed Conjecture~\ref{conj:stein}, as a consequence of a more general result, for the class of oriented graphs containing no oriented $4$-cycle.

 Further progress has been achieved for antidirected paths.
 An \textit{antidirected path} is an oriented path that alternates the direction of its arcs.
-Klimo\v{s}ová and Stein~\cite{klimosova} showed that every oriented graph $G$ with a minimum semidegree of $3k/4$ contains each antidirected path with $k$ arcs.
-Their work was later improved by Chen, Hou, and Zhou~\cite{chen}, by reducing the required semidegree to $2k/3$.
-Most recently, Skokan and Tyomkyn~\cite{skokan} reduced it further to $5k/8$.
+Klimo\v{s}ová and Stein~\cite{klimosova} showed that every oriented graph $G$ with minimum semidegree at least $3k/4$ contains each antidirected path with $k$ arcs.
+Their work was later improved by Chen, Hou, and Zhou~\cite{chen}, by reducing the required semidegree to $2k/3$, and further to $5k/8$ by Skokan and Tyomkyn~\cite{skokan}.
+Most recently, Grzesik and Skrzypczyk~\cite{grzesik} proved that $\delta^0(G)> \tfrac12\bigl(k-1+\sqrt{k-3}\bigr)$ suffices for every antidirected path of length $k$, matching the conjectured $k/2$ threshold up to an $O(\sqrt{k})$ term.

 The next most natural class of oriented paths to consider are perhaps the paths with two blocks.
 A \textit{block} of an oriented path $P$ is a maximal directed subpath of $P$, and its \textit{size} is the number of its arcs.
 The containment of paths with two blocks in oriented graphs and digraphs has been previously studied under chromatic number constraints~\cite{chromaticconjecture,el2004paths,sahili2007paths}.
 El-Sahili~\cite{el2004paths} conjectured that a digraph with chromatic number $k$ contains as a subgraph every $k$-arc oriented path with two blocks.
 This conjecture was confirmed by Addario-Berry, Havet and Thomass\'e~\cite{chromaticconjecture}.